 here; a little bit goes a long way.
 Bag up smoothie ingredients or make batches of stuff to store in the freezer —

 muffins or mini breakfast quesadillas — that can be grab-n-go breakfasts.

 12) Acknowledge that this transition is hard.

 It just is.
 Shifting gears from summer back into school can bring up big feelings.
-Add a pandemic surge to that and you’ve got even more apprehension, and many, many kids are going to be feeling it.
 So whatever they’ve got on their minds, make space for it.
 This morning, three days before the start of second grade, my son said to me “I’m scared.”
 My instinct is often to try to fix, to say “don’t be scared.”
 But instead I replied “I know.
 I understand.”
 And I do, I really do.

 Like what you see?
 Sign up for our weekly newsletter.